CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 # Introduction

 In the software engineering field, people are going from project to project, gaining different kind of experience out of it.
 Especially, on iOS mostly the monolithic approaches are used.
 In some cases it makes totally sense, so nothing against it.
 However, scaling up the team, or even better, team of teams on monolithically built app is horrifying and nearly impossible without some major time impacts on a daily basis.
-Numerous problems will rise up, that are limiting the way how iOS projects are built itself or even on the organisational.
+Numerous problems will rise up, that are limiting the way how iOS projects are built itself or even on the organisational level.

 Scaling up the monolithic approach to a team of e.g 7+ developers will most likely result in hell.
 By hell, I mean, resolving xcodeproj issues, where in the worst case both parties renamed or edited and deleted the same file, touched the same {storyboard|xib} file, or typically both worked on the same file which would resolve in classic merge conflicts.
 Somehow, those issues we all got used to live with...